tarwn/lessthandot-hugo/blogs/content/posts/2010-03-30-ssrs-give-me-a-hint-please.md

 > &#8212; End of inner exception stack trace &#8212;_

-We can now see that the root cause of the report failure was, &#8220;_Transaction (Process ID 306) was deadlocked on lock resources with another process and has been chosen as the deadlock victim.
-Rerun the transaction._&#8220;.
+We can now see that the root cause of the report failure was, “_Transaction (Process ID 306) was deadlocked on lock resources with another process and has been chosen as the deadlock victim.
+Rerun the transaction._“.

 ## In closing